Andolsi-Hamza05/financial-advisor/README.md

 # Financial Advisor

 The **Financial Advisor** application is designed to help investors construct their portfolios based on their preferences, market trends, and asset analysis.
-First, the AI agent interacts with customers to perform customer profiling and understand their preferences.
-It send data to deployed machine learning model to get estimation of the risk aversion(tolerance) coefficient.
+First, the AI agent interacts with customers to perform `customer profiling` and understand their preferences.
+It send data to deployed machine learning model to get estimation of the `risk aversion(tolerance) coefficient`.
 Then based on natural language prompts it chooses assets from the asset data available in the database.
-For maintaining our database up to date and representing the actual market state and asset related information, we designed a near real world pipeline : It collects real-time data from financial data sources, we ensure only new data is processed, we compute some important metrics do som data validation checks to get the final gold layer.
-Finally, the chosen assets and the relevant information of the investor such as risk aversion coefficient are sent to portfolio optimization microservice to provide an optimal portfolio and write a detailed reports explaining the choices and some useful visualizations.
+For maintaining our database up to date and representing the actual market state and asset related information, we designed a near real world pipeline : `data collection` microserivce that collects real-time data from financial data sources, we ensure only new data is processed by the `feature selection` engine, we compute some important metrics do som data validation checks to get the final gold layer.
+Finally, the chosen assets and the relevant information of the investor such as risk aversion coefficient are sent to `portfolio optimization` microservice to provide an optimal portfolio and write a detailed reports explaining the choices and some useful visualizations via a friendly `User Interface`.

 ---